Returning to the US and Berry College

 - entering the annual "What is Culture?" photo contest.

-- representing your host country at the Education Abroad Fair (every fall) and the International Student Fair (every spring)
+- representing your host country at the International Opportunities Fair (every fall)

 - participating in International Education Week activities